 Scroll Down for Itinerary

 Riders should fly into Kalispell on Saturday so you are ready to go Sunday morning.
-After a brief 10:00am shuttle from the Red Lion Hotel to West Glacier, we'll make introductions and set up the bikes so we can go for a 30 mile shake down ride around the west side of Glacier National Park.
+After a brief 9:00am shuttle from the Red Lion Hotel to West Glacier, we'll make introductions and set up the bikes so we can go for a 30 mile shake down ride around the west side of Glacier National Park.
+Dinner is on your own the first night, with 3 restaurants within walking distance of our hotel in West Glacier, the Belton Chalet.

 30 miles / 1,500 ft. elevation gain